danielmartonca/PALab3/README.md

 Go to the folder where the file is located.
 Open a new terminal here.

-If you want to compile the file the file Main.java you must type the command.
+If you want to compile the file Main.java you must type the command.

 ```bash
 javac -d .
 Main.java